 Your DE filter should ideally be running at around 10-25 psi.
 If you notice that the pressure is above 25 or below 10, there is likely an issue with the filter.
 High pressure is usually a sign of a dirty filter, and low pressure is usually a more complex problem.

-Keep in mind that your pressure will be 0 when the filter is turned off.
-Low-pressure readings when the filter is on can be caused by several things such as a clog in the skimmer basket or plumbing, reduced water movement, and a faulty pressure gauge.
+Remember that your pressure will be 0 when the filter is turned off.
+Low-pressure readings when the filter is on can be caused by several things, such as a clog in the skimmer basket or plumbing, reduced water movement, and a faulty pressure gauge.

 To fix low filter pressure, you will first need to determine the cause.
 Check the skimmer basket for a clog that could be preventing water flow to the filter.
 If the pressure gauge is low, you are likely dealing with a water blockage before the filter in the plumbing.
 A clog in the filter itself will generally lead to high pressure, but if it’s before the filter, it will cause low pressure as less water is flowing into the filter itself.

-For your filter to work efficiently, you will need to reinstate normal water circulation.
+You will need to reinstate normal water circulation for your filter to work efficiently.
 This is usually as easy as emptying the skimmer basket, but occasionally you will need to turn off the filter and take apart the plumbing, cleaning out any debris.

 DE is leaking into the pool